 Step 5: Register for Business Licenses and Permits

-There aren’t specific licenses for photography businesses; however, some common local, state, and federal registrations most businesses need include a sales tax permit, Employer Identification Number (EIN), and Occupancy Permit others.
+There aren’t specific licenses for photography businesses; however, some common local, state, and federal registrations most businesses need include a sales tax permit, Employer Identification Number (EIN), and Occupancy Permit, and others.

 Step 6: Find Financing

 Coming up with a good business idea and having the skills to run it are one thing, but getting the funding to start a photography business is another.
 Fortunately, the cost to start a photography business is relatively small, but seeking funding for studio renovations, furniture, and equipment can be difficult due to a lack of collateral.
 In order to get a loan, the borrower(s) will need to have good credit and be able to personally invest 15-25% towards the total start-up costs.

 Step 8: Get your Marketing Plan in Place

 All photography businesses need to have an active marketing presence.
 Marketing budgets will vary according to how much marketing a photographer can do themselves, as well as the type and volume of marketing efforts.
-Common marketing techniques for photographers include marketing on social media, paid advertising, e-newsletters, and more.
+Common marketing techniques for photographers include marketing on social media, paid advertising, e-newsletters, handing out business cards, and more.
 Word-of-mouth testimonials and referrals from happy clients will be an effective marketing channel once the business is up and going.

 The biggest competitor to professional photographers is the cell phone, so it’s important to have a niche in your area and be known for that type of photography.

 Step 9: Get Business Insurance

 – General liability insurance protects a photographer if a customer is ever injured during a shoot or while at the studio.

 – Equipment insurance is necessary to cover damage or loss of photography equipment like lenses, camera bodies, and equipment, especially since that loss can affect a photographer’s ability to do business.

 – Commercial auto insurance is necessary if a photographer’s personal auto insurance doesn’t cover accidents or damage incurred in a vehicle used for business purposes.